Gorilliath/CMW-ImbaMod/KNOWN-ISSUES.md

 ## UI

-WeaponName labels in Customisation and Class Selection UI are empty when using new MeleeWeapon class hierarchy.
+- WeaponName labels in Customisation and Class Selection UI are empty when using new MeleeWeapon class hierarchy.

 ## Javelins

-Idle model/mesh positioning corrupts when AOCWeapon_JavelinMelee is removed from class ancestry.
+- Idle model/mesh positioning corrupts when AOCWeapon_JavelinMelee is removed from class ancestry.

+## AOC

+- everything